 The second strong nor'easter in little more than two weeks buffeted the area.
 Like the previous one, this storm produced more than four inches of rain.
-Beginning late on 3/28 (when 0.34" fell), it continued through this afternoon.
+Beginning late on 3/28 (when 0.34" fell), it continued through the afternoon.
 After 1.58" of rain yesterday, an additional 2.45" fell today (a record for the date, breaking the previous record from the nor'easter of 2001).
 With today's rainfall the month's total precipitation reached 10.68", making it the wettest March on record.

-It was a very pretty day, which was the Saturday before Easter, as the temperature topped out at 59° degrees under sunny skies.
+It was a very pretty day, which was the Saturday before Easter, as the temperature topped out at 59° under sunny skies.
 This was the mildest reading of the month, making this the first March since 2001 to have its mildest temperature cooler than 60°.

 It was a chilly home opener for the Yankees with game time temperatures only in the mid-40s, ten degrees colder than average, along with breezy conditions.
 However, the game was played under sunny skies.
 The day's low of 31° was one of only four days with a low of 32° or colder in March (the average number is ten).

 what really fascinates me about the absence of 60° days in March 2013 was that it came one year after March 2012 had the most number of 60° days (17) of any March on record.

 Posted by: William | 03/10/2018 at 08:48 PM